Lunar-Mapping-Project/mappings/README.md

 #### Where are the mappings?

 The mappings are still incomplete and have not yet been converted into an intermediate format to be matched with the latest version of lunar client.

+However, you can find 'dirty' mappings in the [releases](https://github.com/Lunar-Mapping-Project/mappings/releases) for specific versions of lunar.

 #### How can I contribute?